soon14/YOLOv9-LicensePlateDetect/README.md

 # Model Used
 - YOLOv9 for vehicle and license plate detection
 - Bytetrack for track vehicle though a video
 - EasyOCR for get the licence plate

+# Sample Video
+Video used in this Project.
+You can download from [here](https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/)

 ## Deployment